Willie Anne Wright

-Willie Anne Wright (born 1924) is an American photographer best known for her colorful cibachrome and grayscale Pinhole Photography.
+Willie Anne Wright (born 1924) is an American photographer best known for her colorful cibachrome and grayscale pinhole photography.

 Biography

 Willie Anne Wright was born Willie Anna Boschen, in Richmond, Virginia.
 Her father was a musician and sometime-artist.

-She graduated from the College of William & Mary in 1945 with a BS in Psychology, and from Virginia Commonwealth University in 1964 with an MFA in Painting.
+She graduated from the College of William & Mary in 1945 with a BS degree in Psychology, and from Virginia Commonwealth University in 1964 with an MFA in Painting.
 Wright notes that William & Mary fine arts professor Thomas Thorne was particularly influential to her as an undergraduate, both by providing access to art supplies during wartime and by selecting two of her watercolors to be exhibited at the Virginia Museum of Fine Arts in a 1944 exhibition.
 She later studied at the Maine photographic workshops in Rockport, Maine and the Visual Studies Workshop in Rochester, New York.

-She married John “Jack” Wright Jr. and had three children.
+She married John "Jack" Wright Jr. and had three children.

 Career

 Wright began her artistic career as a painter, teaching art classes at the Jewish Community Center, and was influenced by one of her painting instructors, Theresa Pollak.
 For a while, she experimented with printmaking.
 By 1973, she began to focus more and more on photography.
 Inspired by her surroundings and personal life, her first works incorporated images of her family, friends, and Civil War reenactors.
 Well known for her use of the old technique of pinhole, she is also an exceptional master in lensless photography, solar printing, and photograms.

-Some of her more well known works include her "Civil War Redux" series, which focuses on local Civil War reenactors whom she followed around for several years, her "Pregnant Women" series, which features pregnant friends of hers, and "The Swimmer" series, which features women lounging by poolsides or in pools.
-In 2023 the Virginia Museum of Fine Arts exhibited a retrospective of her work entitled Willie Anne Wright: Artist and Alchemist.
+Some of her better known works include her "Civil War Redux" series, which focuses on local Civil War reenactors whom she followed around for several years, her "Pregnant Women" series, which features pregnant friends of hers, and "The Swimmer" series, which features women lounging by pool-sides or in pools.
+In 2023, the Virginia Museum of Fine Arts exhibited a retrospective of her work entitled Willie Anne Wright: Artist and Alchemist.

 Technique

 Wright first experimented with pinhole photography in 1985.
-For a class project she had to create and use a pinhole camera.
-She used Cibachrome paper for use in a sixteen by twenty inch pinhole camera.
+For a class project, she had to create and use a pinhole camera.
+She used Cibachrome paper for use in a 16-by-20-inch pinhole camera.
 With color-correcting filters she created wide-angle color prints by placing the pinhole close to the film plane.
-Her images were whimsical with bright colors and a vignette border.
+Her images were whimsical, with bright colors and a vignette border.